IEC Protection Classes For LED Luminaires (2024)

 The most basic insulation type is found in Class 0 electronics.
 This basic insulation relies on only the PVC coating of the wires.
 Such luminaires don’t have a PE connection, so if the wires are damaged or broken, there’s a high chance of electrocution and bursting.
 You will not find Class 0 type equipment very easily as they are quite dangerous for the surrounding.
 There is only a single level of protection between live conductors and metalwork.

 Such appliances are so dangerous that many countries have even prohibited the buying and selling of this electrical class.
-Furthermore, there is no PE meaning the chassis of the appliance is not grounded.
+Furthermore, there is no PE, meaning the appliance’s chassis is not grounded.
 In other words, if the class 0 appliance fails, there’s nothing available to alleviate the damage except the surrounding environment.

 A common example of Class 0 electronic is a 2-pin plug soldering iron (with no earthing) and the “old-style Christmas string lights.”